ZOYA Wholebeing Psychiatry

 Meet the Founder and the Provider

 Dr. Ekta Rathee, DNP, PMHNP-C, FNP-C, is the Founder and Psychiatric Provider at ZOYA Wholebeing Psychiatry, where she provides thoughtful, trauma-informed care grounded in a whole-person approach.
 Her work in mental health care has been shaped by both personal insight and clinical experience, leading to a deep appreciation for how closely emotional wellbeing is connected to every aspect of life.
 With more than two decades of clinical experience, she clearly recognized the need for a more thoughtful and comprehensive approach to psychiatric care.
-The care that goes beyond surface-level symptoms and is grounded in wholistic approach with trauma-informed Lense when needed and a deeper understanding of everyone’s unique story.
+The care that goes beyond surface-level symptoms and is grounded in holistic approach with trauma-informed lense and a deeper understanding of everyone’s unique story.

 Frequently Asked Questions